Carausius morosus: Description

 Females are elongated and about 80–100 mm in length, ranging from a light green to a darkish brown in colour.
 The front legs have red patches at the base of the forelegs, and similar but yellow patches on the mid-legs.
 Eggs are 2 mm in length, ovoid and brown, with a beige capitula at one end.

+Hatching

 When the eggs hatch, the plug opens and dark, tiny, string-like young crawl out of the opening.
 The eggs are haploid.
+After hatching, the body of the stick insect can sometimes still be attached to the egg, but it is harmless and comes off mostly at the first moult.

 Behaviour

 When disturbed, the major defence method is feigning death, the body becoming rigid, and the legs held along the line of the body.
-They may also be found swaying to mimic the movement of foliage in wind.
+They may also be found swaying to mimic the movement of foliage in wind, even if it is just a breath or a small movement of air.

-The insects feed at night, when they are active.
-During the day, they rest, often with legs in line with the body, on their food plants.
+The insects usually feed between dusk and dawn, when they are active.
+During the day, they rest, often with legs in line with the body, on their food plants or anywhere where they can stay comfortably.

 Accidental introductions

 Due to their inconspicuous nature, accidental introductions of C. morosus have been recorded around the world, including Great Britain, Portugal, South Africa and the United States, where in some cases they have become a pest.
 Studies at the San Diego Zoo found the introduced species on a large number of ornamental plants.